jsamrei/slate/source/quickstart/apps.html.markdown

 #### Multiple Streams

 A common use case is to generate multiple streams from a single computation.
-For example, while parsing the html of a page one stream would only emit the url on existence of a hello_world, while the other stream would emit all links found in the page.
+For example, while parsing the html of a page, we may want one `stream` to emit the url only if "hello world" exists in the text, and another `stream` to emit all links found on the page.

 ```ruby
 has_hello_world_stream, links_stream = stream.each do